AntczakEI/app-ads/_posts/2026-03-27-how-much-water-to-drink-after-exercise.md

 Here is a simple way to think about it.

+If you want the broader baseline first, start with [Hydration Basics: What Actually Matters](/hydration/hydration-basics-what-actually-matters/).

 ## Why drinking water after exercise matters

 During training, you lose fluid mainly through sweat and breathing.
 The longer and harder the session, the more likely those losses add up.